Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Bulk calculations for three-dimensional MBX-type crystalline insulators

-In principle, the components (\ref{connection}) can be obtained by explicitly taking $\boldsymbol{k}$-derivatives of Eqs.~(\ref{eigenvec1},\ref{eigenvec2}) and employing some approximation for the $\bm{k}$-derivatives of the $\ket{\bar{u}_{(\alpha,\sigma),\bm{k}}}$ (for example, via the assumption of atomic-like WFs or highly-localized WFs as described above).
+In principle, the components (\ref{connection}) can be obtained by explicitly taking $\boldsymbol{k}$-derivatives of Eqs.~(\ref{eigenvec1}) and (\ref{eigenvec2}) and employing some approximation for the $\bm{k}$-derivatives of the $\ket{\bar{u}_{(\alpha,\sigma),\bm{k}}}$ (for example, using the assumption of atomic-like WFs or of highly localized WFs as described above).
 However, we will perform our calculations numerically.
-Some useful (numerically obtained) relations are
+Some useful (numerically obtained) relations that arise in this gauge choice are